-(1) The register of pharmacists and assistant pharmacists is a national register established by the Government of the Republic by proposal of the Minister of Social Affairs.
-The Government of the Republic will establish the statutes of the register of pharmacists and assistant pharmacists.

-(2) The Health Board is the chief processor of the register of pharmacists and assistant pharmacists.
-[RT I 2009, 49, 331 - entry into force 01.01.2010]

-(3) The holder of an activity licence for the provision of pharmacy services is required to inform the Health Board of entry into or termination of an employment contract with a pharmacist or assistant pharmacist immediately after becoming aware of the fact and will specify the date of entry into or termination of the employment relationship.
+- (1) The register of pharmacists and assistant pharmacists is a national register established by the Government of the Republic by proposal of the minister responsible for the field.
+The Government of the Republic establishes the statutes of the register of pharmacists and assistant pharmacists. - (2) The Health Board is the chief processor of the register of pharmacists and assistant pharmacists.
+[RT I 2009, 49, 331 entry into force 01.01.2010] - (3) The holder of an activity licence for the provision of the pharmacy service is required to inform the Health Board of entry into or termination of an employment contract with a pharmacist or assistant pharmacist immediately after becoming aware of the fact and to specify the date of entry into or termination of the employment relationship.

-(4) The Health Board will publish on its website the first name and surname, the number of the registration certificate and place of employment of the pharmacists and assistant pharmacists employed in a pharmacy.
+(4) The Health Board publishes on its website the first name and surname, the number of the registration certificate and place of employment of the pharmacists and assistant pharmacists employed in a pharmacy.
 [RT I 2009, 49, 331 - entry into force 01.01.2010]